p≡p for Outlook¶

 The installation is straight forward, asks no questions and requests no information.
 Everything is installed by five clicks and within 10 seconds p≡p for Outlook is active.
-After installation of p≡p, restart of Outlook is necessary.
+Close Outlook, before starting the installation.

 Step 1: Run the installation file by double clicking or pressing Enter after the file is selected.

 Step 2: The first p≡p for Outlook installation screen will appear as shown below.
-During this time, the installer checks system compatibility and verifies that you have a supported version of Outlook installed.
+While loading, the installer checks for system compatibility and verifies that you have a supported version of Outlook installed.

 Step 4: The installer will now need your permission to continue.
 This is a security feature of Windows.
 When the below dialog appears, please introduce the administrator password (if required) and click Yes.